-The Housing Rehabilitation Program provides financing to homeowners in form of a 100% Deferred Payment Loan, the amount of which shall include the accepted bid amount plus a contingency reserve.
+The Housing Rehabilitation Program provides financing to homeowners in the form of a 100% Deferred Payment Loan, the amount of which shall include the accepted bid amount plus a contingency reserve.

 Deferred Payment Loans are conditional grants and are provided to homeowners who are unable or unlikely to obtain conventional financing due to their income limits.
-The Deferred Payment Loan (DPL) involves a security instrument (lien) requiring repayment of the loan only if the homeowners sells or transfers ownership of rehabilitated home, ceases to use it as his/her primary residence within five (5) years of the date of the DPL, or fails to maintain reasonable required standards of care and maintenance.
+The Deferred Payment Loan (DPL) involves a security instrument (lien) requiring repayment of the loan only if the homeowner sells or transfers ownership of the rehabilitated home, ceases to use it as his/her primary residence within five (5) years of the date of the DPL, or fails to maintain reasonable required standards of care and maintenance.
 Refinances are governed by Citrus County’s subordination policy.
 During the five-year period, the principal is “forgiven” or subtracted from the principal balance in equal monthly amounts, so that at the end of the fifth year of owner occupancy (by at least one of the recipients if owned jointly), the loan is fully amortized.
 There is no interest charged during the five years.

 If repayment of a DPL becomes due, the prorated principal balance will be due in full within thirty (30) days of the sale/transfer of ownership or the owner's cessation of primary residence at the property.
-If the owner is unable to make such payment, the Citrus County BOCC may, at its discretion, allow repayment of the DPL over a term not to exceed ten (10) years, at a yield of not more than six percent (6%) interest per annum.
+If the owner is unable to make such payment, the BOCC may, at its discretion, allow repayment of the DPL over a term not to exceed ten (10) years, at a yield of not more than six percent (6%) interest per annum.

 Homeowners whose household incomes do not exceed the HUD Section 8 low-to-moderate (80% AMI) income limit will receive a Deferred Payment Loan for 100% of the cost of rehabilitation paid from CDBG-DR funds.